 - Worked two years in a private school for students with autism in a preschool classroom

-- This will be my seventh year teaching in Lincoln Park in the KITES I classroom
+- This will be my ninth year teaching in Lincoln Park in the KITES I classroom